michaelshiloh/robotaPsyche/lectureNotes.md

 - Please put your presentations in your Github repositories

 ##### Agenda for today
+- Presentation by Hassan
+- Presentation by Snehil

-- Discussion of *Reason*, Phillip and Ben to lead
+- Discussion of The Social Dilemma, lead by Sarah and Yiyang
-- Presentatoin by Hassan